This site uses technical (necessary) and analytics cookies.

 Please note that this declaration is only possible for foreign minors born from a parent who is an Italian citizen by birth (jure sanguinis).

-The interested party may renounce Italian citizenship acquired in the ways indicated above upon reaching adulthood, provided that this does not result in statelessness.
+The interested minor may renounce Italian citizenship acquired in the ways indicated above upon reaching adulthood, provided that this does not result in statelessness.

-If the interested party, minor on May 24, 2025, becomes an adult in the meantime, the declaration must be submitted in person by the same date (please attach the relevant declaration form).
+If the interested party, minor on May 24, 2025, becomes an adult in the meantime, the declaration must be submitted in person by May 31, 2026.

 Cerificates issued in a language other than English must be directly translated into Italian (double translations are not acceptable; i.e. from Spanish to English and then from English to Spanish); such translations will then have to be apostilled (if possible) or verified by the Italian diplomatic/consular authorities in the country where the Certificate was issued.